top of page

 3. Strengthen Hands-On Floral & Design Skills

-It's hard to believe that when I started 20 years ago, I was afraid to work with fresh flowers, now I love it!
+It’s hard to believe that when I started 20 years ago, I was afraid to work with fresh flowers.
+Now, I love it!
 When you feel confident in your design skills, it shows in how you present ideas, explain pricing, and guide clients through decisions.
-Hands-on experience sharpens not just your craft, but your communication, leadership, and authority.
+Hands-on experience sharpens not just your craft, but also your communication, leadership, and authority.
 Clients don’t just buy designs; they buy confidence and clarity.

 4. Have Smooth, Repeatable Design Processes (that drive creativity)